gb8may/terraform_workspace_eks/README.md

 ```

-- Setup your environments with tfvars files for each env.
+- Setup your workspace configuration with tfvars files for each environment

 ```
 # Prod.tfvars - Production Environment